J. James Exon: United States Senator (1979–1997)

 Exon's popularity as governor carried over to his 1978 campaign for the U.S. Senate, and he was elected with 68 percent of the vote.
 He had a reputation as a moderate Democrat, often working with Republicans on fiscal and military issues.
-While serving on the U.S. Senate Committee on Armed Services, Exon was a strong defender of the B-2 stealth bomber.
+While serving on the Senate Armed Services Committee, Exon was a strong defender of the B-2 stealth bomber.

 On October 19, 1983, Exon was one of four Democratic senators to vote against a bill establishing Martin Luther King, Jr. Day.
 The legislation was signed into law by President Ronald Reagan the following month.

 In 1984, Exon had the closest election in his political career, eventually winning re-election by 25,000 votes.
-He was re-elected again in 1990.
+He was re-elected to his third term in 1990.

 He helped sponsor the Exon-Florio Amendment, which prevented takeovers or mergers by foreign companies of U.S. companies, if said merger was found to be a threat to national security.

 In 1988, Exon took 10 vacations paid for by lobbying groups.

-In October 1991, he was one of eleven Democrats who voted to confirm Clarence Thomas to the Supreme Court in a 52-48 vote.
+In October 1991, he was one of eleven Democrats who voted to confirm Clarence Thomas to the U.S. Supreme Court in a 52-48 vote.

 Exon helped to write and secure support for a spending reduction in the U.S. budget of $14 billion in 1994, which he stated was his proudest political achievement.
 His Communications Decency Act of 1996 was Congress' first effort to try to regulate content on the Internet with the goal of preventing access or transmission of pornography on the internet.
 It was later overturned by a unanimous U.S. Supreme Court as an unconstitutional infringement of the First Amendment.